xwausse/SQL-homework/lesson-13/homework/homework.md

 6. Find me odd numbered movies and description is not boring.(cinema)
 7. You have to sort data based on the Id but Id with 0 should always be the last row.
 Now the question is can you do that with a single order by column.(SingleOrder)
 8. Write an SQL query to select the first non-null value from a set of columns.
 If the first column is null, move to the next, and so on.
 If all columns are null, return null.(person)
-9. Find the employees who have been with the company for more than 10 years, but less than 15 years.
-Display their Employee ID, First Name, Last Name, Hire Date, and the Years of Service (calculated as the number of years between the current date and the hire date).(Employees)

 ## Medium Tasks